Inflammatory Bowel Disease Shared Value Initiative

 Collaborating towards greater value in IBD

-Subspecialty conditions that experience high variability in cost and outcomes, are sometimes called “high-beta” conditions.[i]
-Inflammatory bowel disease (IBD) impacts an estimated 3.1 million (or 1.3%) of Americans.
-It is a high-beta condition that covers two autoimmune diseases—ulcerative colitis and Crohn’s disease.
-Some stakeholders believe that IBD would benefit from value-based care and payment models, especially at a time of change in treatment paradigm[ii]
+There may be potential to accelerate uptake of value-based care for subspecialty conditions that experience high variability in cost and outcomes, sometimes described as “high-beta” conditions.[i]
+Inflammatory bowel disease (IBD), an umbrella term for two autoimmune diseases—ulcerative colitis and Crohn’s disease—impacts an estimated 3.1 million (or 1.3%) of Americans and is a high-beta condition that some stakeholders believe would benefit from value-based approaches, especially at a time of change in the treatment paradigm for IBD.[ii]

 [i] Lawrence R. Kosinski, “Letter to the Physician-Focused Payment Model Technical Advisory Committee,” Department of Health and Human Services, December 21, 2016, iv.

-[ii] James M. Dahlhamer et al., “Prevalence of Inflammatory Bowel Disease Among Adults Aged ≥18 Years — United States, 2015,”Morbidity and Mortality Weekly Report 65, no. 42 (October 2016), 1166–1169.
+[ii] James M. Dahlhamer et al., “Prevalence of Inflammatory Bowel Disease Among Adults Aged ≥18 Years — United States, 2015,” Morbidity and Mortality Weekly Report 65, no. 42 (October 2016), 1166–1169.

 Recent Publications